TBT8A10/Research/README.md

 For information on how to search for OTA updates and download them, go to [this repo](https://github.com/TBT8A10/adups-fota).

 ### Dump firmware
-Out of the box, only the first 32 MB of the eMMC can be read through LOADER Mode using either AndroidTool or rkdumper.
+Out of the box, only the first 32 MB of the eMMC can be read through LOADER Mode.
-Additionally, LOADER mode can't access anything before uboot, so we can't dump the miniloader. \
+Additionally, LOADER mode can't access anything before `uboot`, so we can't dump the miniloader. \
 Thus, only the following partitions can be dumped:
 * uboot (start=16384 count=8192)
 * trust (start=24576 count=8192)